detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/design-docs/0005-why-use-master-pipeline.md

 ---
 status: implemented
 title: ADR-0005: Master Pipeline Configuration and Triggers
-description: Decision to use a master pipeline configuration with different triggers to manage the CI/CD process for various deployment environments in T-pulse projects
+description: Decision to use a master pipeline configuration with different triggers to manage the CI/CD process for various deployment environments in project
 tags: adr
 ---

 # Context and Problem Statement

-The T-pulse project has multiple deployment environments, such as development, QA, staging, and clients.
+The project has multiple deployment environments, such as development, QA, staging, and clients.
 In order to maintain a streamlined and efficient CI/CD process across these environments, we need to decide on a pipeline configuration that allows for easy management and triggering of pipelines specific to each environment.

 # Considered Options